Children as young as four are being treated for symptoms of stress and anxiety.

 With anxiety, there may be shaking, shortness of breath, heart palpitations, sweating, stomach, neck or back pain, complaints of a tingling sensation and dizziness.

-Children experiencing stress on the other hand may have a weakened immune system and are susceptible to developing medical conditions such as high blood pressure and cardiac problems.
+Children experiencing stress may have a weakened immune system and are susceptible to developing medical conditions such as high blood pressure and cardiac problems.
 Other physical signs of stress include body aches, tension, frequent colds, nail biting and sleeplessness.

 Stress and anxiety are easy to miss as children experience various states of both, says Darney.
 While it’s fairly easy to see that a clingy child may be feeling anxious, some children struggle to express their feelings and may “act out” with disruptive behaviour.
 Others may withdraw or isolate themselves.
 Children who do the latter often go unnoticed and their anxiety may be overlooked.